 2011, 2010, 2009, 2008 and 2007.

 So what about the date for Li Chun 立春 in 2012?
 First of all, the date remains unchanged.
 It is always on the fourth of February.
-The date doesn't move about like most of the other Chinese festivities because Li Chun, like Cheng Beng and Tung Chik, depends on the position of the sun in the sky.
+The date doesn't move about like most of the other Chinese festivities because Li Chun, like Cheng Beng and Tang Chik (Tung Chik), depends on the position of the sun in the sky.
 Not the moon.

 Now having already established that, let me tell you that this Ten Thousand Year Calendar book says that Li Chun will fall exactly on 6.24pm on 4 February 2012.
 For those referring to the Chinese calendar, this is the 13th day of the first moon.